 Our internal air quality can be affected by a range of gaseous contaminants, some of which may come in from the outside environment and others generated from within.
 Whether short-lived one-off episodes or more long term issues, the symptoms and concerns can be nonspecific, but dissatisfaction and customer complaints ranging from "funny smells" to illness can still result.

-During the COVID-19 pandemic, fresh air supply has been at the forefront of businesses commitment to reducing the risk of the virus spreading within their workplaces.
-Driven by Government Guidance for Offices Factories and Labs, Carbon dioxide (CO2) is a key indication of ventilation rates, and level of fresh air supply.
+During the COVID-19 pandemic, fresh air supply was at the forefront of businesses' commitment to reducing the risk of the virus spreading within their workplaces.
+Driven by Government Guidance for Offices Factories and Labs, Carbon dioxide (CO2) is a key indication of ventilation rates and level of fresh air supply.
 Carbon dioxide is a gas we all add to our own environments.